robert-hh/wm8960/readme.md

 ### set_module(module, True|False)

 Enable or disable a module.
+For the list of module names, look at the table above.

+### enable_module(module, True|False)

+Enable a module.
+For the list of module names, look at the table above.

+### disable_module(module, True|False)

-For the list of module names, , look at the table above.
+Disable a module.
+For the list of module names, look at the table above.

 ### deinit()